Nebraska baseball seniors will get to take one heck of a bow this weekend at Haymarket Park - News Break

 Nebraska baseball seniors will get to take one heck of a bow this weekend at Haymarket Park

 Will Bolt looks to one critical area if he's assessing the culture of a sports organization.
 How well do veterans on the roster treat younger players?.
-"If they treat them as part of the team, part of the family, that's always the biggest part of it," the second-year Nebraska baseball coach said Wednesday as his team prepared for this weekend's regular season-ending home series against Michigan (26-15).columbustelegram.com
+"If they treat them as part of the team, part of the family, that's always the biggest part of it," the second-year Nebraska baseball coach said Wednesday as his team prepared for this weekend's home series against Michigan (26-15) to end the regular season.theindependent.com